defi-org-code/give-a-fork/README.md

 - A server cannot be up for more that 1 minute.
 - A server that hasn't been used for more than 5 seconds is removed.

-All hard limits are configurable, currnetly by modifying a const config object in the code.
+All hard limits are configurable, currently by modifying a const config object in the code.

 ## API
 All endpoints take and/or return a JSON encoded body.